Louis XV's Army (5)

 • Product Form: Paperback

 René Chartrand was born in Montréal.
 A senior curator with Canada's National Historic Sites for nearly three decades, he is now a freelance writer and historical consultant.
-He has written numerous articles and books including some 30 Osprey titles.
-He lives in Gatineau, Québec, with his wife and two sons.
+He has written numerous articles and books including over 50 Osprey titles.

 Eugène Lelièpvre has been painting military subjects for over fifty years.
 In 1950 he was made the Official Painter to the French Army and he is also a fellow of the Company of Military Historians.
 An acknowledged expert on 18th century military subjects, he is married and lives in Paris.